tlubke/seamstress/README.md

 by default seamstress looks for and runs a file called `script.lua` in either the current directory or in `~/seamstress/`. this behavior can be overridden, see `seamstress -h` for details.

+## acknowledgments

+seamstress is inspired by [monome norns's](https://github.com/monome/norns) matron, which was written by @catfact. norns was initiated by @tehn.